Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Propagation: Cuttings or seed.
 The seed may take several years of freeze/heat and wet/dry cycles to germinate.

-Uses: Native plant specimen.
+Uses: Exotic native plant specimen.

 Comments